probe-rs/probe-rs/README.md

 ### Building

 Building requires Rust and Cargo which can be installed [using rustup](https://rustup.rs/).
-On linux these can be installed with your package manager:
+On Linux these can be installed with your package manager:

 ```console
 # Ubuntu